 Using data visualization in WordPress is a great way to enhance your regular text content and better communicate data and concepts with your readers.

-While “data visualization” sounds fancy, it’s really just a term for graphically presenting information or data to make it easier for readers to understand ideas, trends, or patterns.
+If you’re just starting a WordPress blog, then “data visualization” might sound fancy, it’s really just a term for graphically presenting information or data to make it easier for readers to understand ideas, trends, or patterns.

 That last part is the most important – it’s not just dumping data on visitors.
 Instead, it’s using data to tell a story in a visual manner. 📈🤩